Embedded accounting API

 API + webhooks + MCP

 One OpenAPI spec generates clients in any language.
 OAuth 2.0 / 2.1 with PKCE for auth.
-Signed webhooks replay for 30 days.
+Signed webhooks with content hashes.
 MCP surface lets AI agents post journals and read balances with scoped tokens.

 - OpenAPI 3.1 spec